 Ingredients You’ll Need

-• Paprika: Adds gentle warmth and a hint of color to both chicken and rice.
+• Paprika: Adds mild smoky warmth and a lovely color contrast.

 Step 1: Sear the Chicken